A comprehensive guide to all types of background checks

 Most countries have some system of a social security number/employment authorization.
 This check is used to verify the candidate's identity to establish that they truly are who they claim to be.
 A social security number trace helps verify if the personal information furnished by the candidate is factual.
 The identity checks also help establish the eligibility of the candidate to work in a particular country.

-A civil offense check differs from a criminal offense check in one key aspect.
-Civil law aims to offer a remedy to a civil offense/situation/dispute between private individuals/companies by providing financial compensation.
-On the other hand, criminal law stipulates punitive action to deter people from committing criminal offenses.
+A civil offence check differs from a criminal offence check in one key aspect.
+Civil law aims to offer a remedy to a civil offence/situation/dispute between private individuals/companies by providing financial compensation.
+On the other hand, criminal law stipulates punitive action to deter people from committing criminal offences.

 Civil proceedings against an individual might be financial such as - debt relief orders, breach of contract, Individual/fast track voluntary arrangements, and bankruptcy-related orders.